Heritage & Bloodlines

 As the original owner of the famed Wildrose Kennels and shaped by his 26-year military career specializing in disaster response, the retired U.S. Air Force Lieutenant Colonel went on to found Duckhill Kennels in Somerville, Tennessee, building the program around the same principles of gentle training and exceptional breeding that defined the original Buccleuch dogs.

-The Buccleuch Line - Nearly two centuries of unbroken lineage
+The Buccleuch Line.
+Nearly two centuries of unbroken lineage

-The Bracken Line — a defining sire of the modern era
+The Bracken Line.
+A defining sire of the modern era

-Among working Labrador enthusiasts, Craighorn Bracken is consistently named alongside Pocklea Remus and Aughacasla Sam of Drakeshead as one of the most influential sires in modern British Labrador history.
-Dogs carrying his bloodline are known for exceptional game-finding ability, a strong nose, and the calm, biddable temperament that defines the finest British working Labradors.
+Dogs carrying the Craighorn Bracken bloodline are known for exceptional game-finding ability, a strong nose, and the calm, biddable temperament that defines the finest British working Labradors.

-The Tibea Line— six decades of championship breeding
+The Tibea Line, six decades of championship breeding

 Tibea Gundogs was established in 1964 by Robin Watson Senior and his wife Marlene.
-An A Panel judge, Robin Senior produced two Field Trial Champions of his own — FTCH Oday Alice of Tibea and FTCH Tibea Topaz, a daughter of Alice — as well as dogs who went on to earn Field Trial titles in the hands of other owners, most notably FTCh Tibea Tosh.
+An A Panel judge, Robin Senior produced two Field Trial Champions of his own, FTCH Oday Alice of Tibea and FTCH Tibea Topaz, a daughter of Alice, as well as dogs who went on to earn Field Trial titles in the hands of other owners, most notably FTCh Tibea Tosh.

-Robin Watson Junior is an A Panel judge, was selected to judge the 2014 Skinner's World Cup — the most prestigious retriever working test — and was made a Full Member of the Kennel Club, one of only a dozen or so such honors ever awarded to trainers from the working side of the dog community.
+Robin Watson Junior is an A Panel judge, was selected to judge the 2014 Skinner's World Cup, the most prestigious retriever working test, and was made a Full Member of the Kennel Club, one of only a dozen or so such honors ever awarded to trainers from the working side of the dog community.

 The Tibea name in a pedigree represents six decades of dedication to breeding Labradors of exceptional working ability, sound temperament, and the kind of biddability that makes them a joy to train and a pleasure to live with.